NanoMapper/NanoMapper/README.md

 # NanoMapper.NET

-A superbly simple, object-to-object mapping library for .NET
+> A superbly simple, object-to-object mapping library for .NET

+NanoMapper alleviates the supremely tedious business of mapping and applying some object (the source) onto some other object (the target).

 **Package Manager**